-The deltoid should be detached from its origin and thrown down, which gives a good view of the other muscles.
+The deltoid should now be detached from its origin and thrown down, in which a good view of the other muscles will be obtained.

-2. The Supra Spinatus arises fleshy from the whole fossa supra spinata which it fills up, and from its margins.
-Forwards it terminates in a thick robust tendon closely connected with the capsular ligament of the joint, and which passes under the jugum formed by the articulation of the acromion with the clavicle.

-It is inserted tendinous into the inner face of the great tuberosity of the os humeri and will assist in raising it.
+2. The Supra-Spinatus Scapulæ arises fleshy from the whole fossa supra-spinata, which it fills up, and from its margins.
+It terminates in a thick robust tendon, closely connected with the capsular ligament of the joint, and which, passing under the jugum formed by the articulation of the acromion with the clavicle, is inserted, tendinously, into the inner face of the great tuberosity of the os humeri.
+It raises the arm, and turn it outwards.